Is Ben & Jerry’s Political Stance Risky or Necessary?

 In addition to influential journalists, outreach can be made easier by understanding the linking relationships online publishers have with each other.

 What even is natural syndication?
-Natural syndication occurs when you earn media coverage from a publisher who saw your content on another publisher’s site.
+Natural syndication occurs with earned media coverage from a publisher who saw your content on another publisher’s site.
 Their coverage is not a result of you pitching them directly, therefore creating an organic two-for-one mention with no additional work on your part.
 For example, say you pitched CNN and they covered your content.
 The next day, you find that the same story has been covered on USA Today and on Condé Nast Traveler as well, likely stemming from that major mention on CNN.

 This is the power of a single, highly-targeted email pitch.
 Understanding natural syndication networks equips you with the knowledge you need to optimize one pitch and earn hundreds of backlinks—no additional effort required.